THE ANXIETY HIKE

-After you cross the Siberia Wash you’ll encounter a short, yet steep, climb up and onto the tongue of rock on the far side.
+After you cross the Siberia Wash, you will encounter a short, yet steep, climb up and onto the tongue of rock on the far side.
 As before, watch out, as the crumbly rock surface could cause a bad slip and fall.
-Once you’re up on top you’ll find it easy going along the flat surface which inclines very gradually upward in the direction of Black Mountain.
+Once you are up on top, you will find it easy going along the flat surface which inclines very gradually upward in the direction of Black Mountain.
 This area is curious for its exceptionally flat and even surface, and if you look closely you might spot some old jeep tracks running in the same direction you are walking.
 I imagine these tracks were laid down many decades ago by miners, though they remain quite distinct for the fact that there is little rain to wear the marks away, and though the wind is strong and nearly constant here, it is rarely powerful enough to move the small stones which form the outline of the jeep tracks.
 Keep a lookout here for fine examples of a phenomena called “desert pavement” which is the seemingly delicate arrangement of tiny pebbles into a mosaic of stones upon the flat surface of the desert.
-The process which produces this pavement requires many years of wind, rain and gravity to bring the stones into just the right place to fit together like a jigsaw puzzle.
+The process which produces this pavement requires many years of wind, rain, and gravity to bring the stones into just the right place to fit together like a jigsaw puzzle.
 Call it a miracle if you like, though I see no more wonder here than chance and the mindless will of nature.

 Keep the Black Mountain directly ahead of you now, and just a little to your right as you proceed, and you will soon encounter a second wash smaller than the first.
-From the edge of the tongue of rock you’ll want to carefully survey the Black Mountain which is now just across the wash.
-You’ll find several small ridges coming off the side of the mountain.
-There’s a ridge at the near edge with a small canyon on either side.
+From the edge of the tongue of rock you will want to carefully survey the Black Mountain which is now just across the wash.
+You will find several small ridges coming off the side of the mountain.
+There is a ridge at the near edge with a small canyon on either side.
 Make your way up and into the north-side branch.

 The Sandman’s Bed